All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So download Verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

 All right, we'll continue with our economic experts, David Bonson and Steve Moore.

-Nobody's talking about Steve Moore, that Joe Biden, as of January 1st, raised bil billions, hundreds of billions of dollars in new taxes that are impacting the poor, the middle class, people on fixed income the most, something he promised you wouldn't do if you make less than four hundred thousand a year, but he raised significantly billions of dollars in new taxes on coal, gas, and oil, uh, and on your pension plan and corporate tax increases, which we know get passed on to consumers.
+Nobody's talking about, Steve Moore, that Joe Biden, as of January 1st, raised billions, hundreds of billions of dollars in new taxes that are impacting the poor, the middle class, people on fixed income the most, something he promised you wouldn't do if you make less than $400,000 a year.

-Yeah, and don't forget the most important tax of all, Sean, which you didn't even well, we kind of indirectly mentioned, which is inflation is a tax.
+Yeah, and don't forget the most important tax of all, Sean, which you didn't even, well, we kind of indirectly mentioned, which is inflation is a tax.

 It's a tax on Americans' earnings.

-And so, you know, at a time when we've had that 13% inflation over the last two years, wages and salaries go have gone up, you know, just a little bit more than half of that amount.
+And so, you know, at a time when we've had that 13% inflation over the last two years, wages and salaries have gone up, you know, just a little bit more than half of that amount.

 You kidding me?

-We'd be talking we'd be booming.
+We'd be booming.

 We'd be producing three or four million more barrels a day of oil.

-We would we would have control of our border.
+We would have control of our border.

-We wouldn't have the tax of climate.
+We wouldn't have the tax of the money.

-Because because we would take energy independence, put it on steroids, and we would be providing Western Europe with all their energy needs and getting rich.
+Because we would take energy independence, put it on steroids, and we would be providing Western Europe with all their energy needs and getting rich.

-And don't forget also, you know, there's no way that uh that uh Putin could have gone into Ukraine if we continued because his whole economy is based on the price of oil and and you know, so my point is that we if we're gonna grow, if David Bonson is right that the economy is only gonna grow by one percent uh or less under Biden.
+And don't forget also, you know, there's no way that Putin could have gone into Ukraine if we continued, because his whole economy is based on the price of oil.

 Well, I thought that was an optimistic figure by David.

-Do you agree with David or that's a disaster?
+Do you agree with David?

-Well, let me ask you, I thought David, no offense.
+Well, let me ask you.

 I'm not arguing with you.

-Uh Steve Moore, do you think that's where we're headed?
+Steve Moore, do you think that's where we're headed?

 Well, what I'm saying is that's the consensus forecast.

-We've got to be growing at three to three and a half to four percent.
+We've got to be growing at 3% to 3.5% to 4%.

-You got a president who doesn't want to produce our energy, wants to raise taxes on our businesses, and on and on and on, all things that are just weights on the back of the American economy.
+You've got a president who doesn't want to produce our energy, wants to raise taxes on our businesses, and on and on and on.

 I think that's the perfect analogy.